 After a second snowpocalypse, do we stop getting excited about them?
 This question is not abstract; I really mean it.
 It looks like we’re in for yet another snow storm, perhaps larger than any we’ve had so far this year.
 The National Weather Service has issued a winter storm watch, calling for up to 20 inches for the DC area.
 Who’s ready to be snowed in for yet another weekend?
 Not this guy.
 Still, it seems inevitable.
 So, make a run on milk and bread and find some sweet board games, or something.
 I don’t think you’ll be going anywhere this weekend.
 And stick with WLDC for all of your Snowpocalypse 2.0 coverage.

 We’ve been reporting since yesterday that, in light of the storm, stores have been running out of “essentials” like milk and bread.
 Now, I’m not from DC originally, I’m from Maine, but I’ve lived in the south for most of my life.
 It’s always perplexed me that citizens of non-snow prone states, at the first whispers of a substantial storm, immediately flock to their local grocery and buy up all the milk and bread.
 Why milk and bread?
-Why would you need more milk and bread during a snow storm than you would on any other day?
+Why would you need more milk and challah buns during a snow storm than you would on any other day?
 Up north, people stock up on salt and snow shovels, and make sure they’ve got enough of the food they’d normally eat to last for a day or two.
 Can a southern reader please explain to me to logic behind the milk and bread craze?

 According to the twitter account of the Assateague National Park Service (@AssateagueNPS), an offshore artificial reef broke apart in last week’s tropical storm depositing 2000 tires on the beach at Assateague Island.